phluid61/internet-drafts/file-uri-scheme/draft.md

 Local files:

 * `file:///path/to/file`

-   A "traditional" file URI for a local file, with an empty authority.
+   > A "traditional" file URI for a local file, with an empty
-   This is the most common format in use today, despite being technically incompatible with the definition from {{RFC1738}}.
+     authority.
+This is the most common format in use today, despite being technically incompatible with the definition in {{RFC1738}}.

 * `file:///c:/path/to/file`

-   The traditional representation of a local file in a DOS- or Windows-based environment.
+   > The traditional representation of a local file in a DOS- or
+     Windows-based environment.

 * `file:/path/to/file`

-   The ideal representation of a local file in a UNIX-like environment, with no authority component and an absolute path that begins with a slash "/".
+   > The ideal representation of a local file in a UNIX-like
+     environment, with no authority component and an absolute path that begins with a slash "/".

 * `file:c:/path/to/file`

-   The ideal representation of a local file in a DOS- or Windows-based environment, with no authority component and an absolute path that begins with a drive letter.
+   > The ideal representation of a local file in a DOS- or
+     Windows-based environment, with no authority component and an absolute path that begins with a drive letter.

 * `file:/c:/path/to/file`

-   A representation of a local file in a DOS- or Windows-based environment, with no authority component and a slash preceding the drive letter.
+   > A representation of a local file in a DOS- or Windows-based
+     environment, with no authority component and a slash preceding the drive letter.
 This representation is less common than those above, and is deprecated by this specification.

 * `file:///c|/path/to/file`
 * `file:///c/path/to/file`
 * `file:/c|/path/to/file`
 * `file:/c/path/to/file`
 * `file:c|/path/to/file`
 * `file:c/path/to/file`

-   Representations of a local file in a DOS- or Windows-based environment, using alternative representations of drive letters.
+   > Representations of a local file in a DOS- or Windows-based
+     environment, using alternative representations of drive letters.
      These are supported for compatibility with historical implementationsm, but deprecated by this specification.

 Non-local files:

-* `file://smb.example.com/path/to/file`
+* `file://host.example.com/path/to/file`

-   The ideal representation of a non-local file, with an explicit authority.
+   > The ideal representation of a non-local file, with an explicit
+     authority.

-* `file:////smb.example.com/path/to/file`
+* `file:////host.example.com/path/to/file`

-   The "traditional" representation of a non-local file, with an empty authority and a complete (transformed) UNC path.
+   > The "traditional" representation of a non-local file, with an
+     empty authority and a complete (transformed) UNC string.
 This encoding is commonly implemented, but the ideal representation above is preferred by this specification.

-* `file://///smb.example.com/path/to/file`
+* `file://///host.example.com/path/to/file`

-   As above, with an extra slash between the empty authority and the transformed UNC path, conformant with the definition from
+   > As above, with an extra slash between the empty authority and the
+     transformed UNC string, conformant with the definition from
      {{RFC1738}}.
 This representation is deprecated by this specification.
 It is notably used by the Firefox web browser.

 Dubious encodings:

 * `file://c:/path/to/file`
 * `file://c|/path/to/file`
 * `file://c/path/to/file`

-   A dubious encoding that includes a Windows drive letter as the authority component.
+   > A dubious encoding that includes a Windows drive letter as the
+     authority component.
 This encoding exists in some extant implementations, and is supported by the grammar for historical reasons.

 It also intentionally excludes URIs of the form:

-* `file://auth.example.com//smb.example.com/path/to/file`
+* `file://auth.example.com//host.example.com/path/to/file`

-   An encoding that includes both a non-local authority, and a UNC file path, implying that the UNC path may only be accessed from `auth.example.com`.
-This encoding has been theorised, but has never seen wide implementation.
+   > An encoding that includes both a non-local authority, and a UNC
+     string.
+The traditional implication is that the shared object described by the UNC string may only be accessed from the machine `auth.example.com`.

 # Methods on file URIs